 Land can be an exciting and remarkably profitable real estate investment.
-Whether you're an investor, farmer, developer, or planning to build your new home, if you don’t have the cash to buy the land outright, you’ll need to get financing.
+Whether you're an investor, farmer, developer, or planning to build your new home, if you don’t have the cash to buy the land for sale outright, you’ll need to get financing.
 Obtaining a loan for land is different than with home purchases.
 Typically, loans for unimproved, raw land are significantly more difficult to get.
 Often they are referred to as “story loans” because lenders require you to tell them a story about what you plan to do with the land.

 The good news is there are several financing paths available and lenders want to help.
 Some institutions even specialize in financing land purchases.
 If you're looking to obtain land financing you can find lenders in your area by visiting our lender directory.

 Land loans create more risk for lenders than traditional mortgages because if the borrower defaults on the loan it may be harder for them to recoup their money.
-It also tends to be challenging to put a definitive value on unimproved land as opposed to land with structures on it.
+It also tends to be challenging to put a definitive value on vacant land as opposed to land with houses on it.
 In an effort to reduce their risk, lenders usually require larger down payments, higher interest rates, and considerably more data about the property.
 Lenders often require anywhere from 20-50% of the purchase price for a down payment.

 Once you find the land you want to buy, the first order of business is to check how the property is zoned.
 It’s critical to make sure the land can be used for your intended purpose.
 Can you build on the lot?
 Is the land located in a flood zone?
 Is it residential, commercial, or agricultural?
 If the current zoning doesn’t match what your planning to do, it’s possible to have the land rezoned.
 To find out more about the rezoning process take a look at our article explaining how to rezone land.
 Want to learn more about land usage?
 Head over to our blog highlighting different land uses and property types.
 Another popular article dealing with land types is what's the difference between a ranch and a farm?